Original Audubon Havell Common Cormorant, Plate 266

 Note: Plates ending with the digit 1 or 6 are often more valuable as investments.

-- Artist: The drawing was created by John James Audubon, with the original engraving, printing, and coloring by Robert Havell Jr..
+- Artist: The drawing was created by John James Audubon, with this original engraving, printing, and coloring by Robert Havell Jr..

 - Date: Audubon painted the female and young birds in Labrador in July 1833 and likely added the male in March 1834.
-The original Havell edition engraving is from around 1835.
+This original Havell edition engraving is from around 1835.

 - Description: The plate shows a family of cormorants perched precariously on a rocky cliffside.
 Audubon's writing describes how he came across the birds while crawling along a precipice, noting their affectionate behavior toward one another.

 These are sometimes termed the Audubon/Havell prints, Havell being the primary engraver.
 These prints were produced by using as a basis the watercolor compositions or studies that Audubon accomplished mainly in the open field.
 These were then taken to London, where Havell's shop was located.
-Havell, often under the direct supervision of Audubon himself, would then engrave with precision tools a reverse image of the watercolor study onto copper plates, some plates being as large as 27 1/2 x 39 1/2 inches, and others being smaller for the smaller images.
-When finished, the plates were inked, the paper dampened, and then both were run together through the rollers of a press.
-The paper was thereafter pulled, or peeled off the plate, resulting in properly oriented black and white image, and then hand colored.
+Havell, often under the direct supervision of Audubon himself, would then engrave with precision tools a reverse image of the watercolor study onto copper plates, some plates being as large as 27 1/2 x 39 1/2 inches.
+The plates were then inked, the paper dampened, and then both were pressed together in a press.
+The paper was then pulled or peeled off the plate, resulting in properly oriented black and white image which was then hand colored.

 Note: Plates ending with the digit 1 or 6 are often more valuable as investments.

-- Artist: The drawing was created by John James Audubon, with the original engraving, printing, and coloring by Robert Havell Jr..
+- Artist: The drawing was created by John James Audubon, with this original engraving, printing, and coloring by Robert Havell Jr..

 - Date: Audubon painted the female and young birds in Labrador in July 1833 and likely added the male in March 1834.
-The original Havell edition engraving is from around 1835.
+This original Havell edition engraving is from around 1835.

 - Description: The plate shows a family of cormorants perched precariously on a rocky cliffside.
 Audubon's writing describes how he came across the birds while crawling along a precipice, noting their affectionate behavior toward one another.

 These are sometimes termed the Audubon/Havell prints, Havell being the primary engraver.
 These prints were produced by using as a basis the watercolor compositions or studies that Audubon accomplished mainly in the open field.
 These were then taken to London, where Havell's shop was located.
-Havell, often under the direct supervision of Audubon himself, would then engrave with precision tools a reverse image of the watercolor study onto copper plates, some plates being as large as 27 1/2 x 39 1/2 inches, and others being smaller for the smaller images.
-When finished, the plates were inked, the paper dampened, and then both were run together through the rollers of a press.
-The paper was thereafter pulled, or peeled off the plate, resulting in properly oriented black and white image, and then hand colored.
+Havell, often under the direct supervision of Audubon himself, would then engrave with precision tools a reverse image of the watercolor study onto copper plates, some plates being as large as 27 1/2 x 39 1/2 inches.
+The plates were then inked, the paper dampened, and then both were pressed together in a press.
+The paper was then pulled or peeled off the plate, resulting in properly oriented black and white image which was then hand colored.